 - You control both shutter speed and aperture.
-Choose this mode for long time-exposures of such subjects as fireworks or the night sky ("Bulb" or "Time" photography, 130). - Shutter speed and aperture can be adjusted with reference to the exposure indicators by rotating the command dials. - Rotate the main command dial to choose the shutter speed.
-Shutter speed can be set to values between /32000 s and 30 s or to "Bulb" or "Time".
+Choose this mode for long time-exposures of such subjects as fireworks or the night sky ("Bulb" or "Time" photography, 133). - Shutter speed and aperture can be adjusted with reference to the exposure indicators by rotating the command dials. - Rotate the main command dial to choose the shutter speed.
+Shutter speed can be set to values between 1/32000 s and 30 s or to "Bulb" or "Time".

-- Aperture can be adjusted by rotating the sub-command dial. - The minimum and maximum values for aperture vary with the lens. - Shutter speed and aperture can be locked at the selected values (2.658, 2.681).
+- Aperture can be adjusted by rotating the sub-command dial. - The minimum and maximum values for aperture vary with the lens.